CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

  </script>
 ```

 Now we finally have `RestaurantList` where we'll put our UI for this story.
 So far our components haven't done much: `App` just renders `RestarauntScreen`, and `RestaurantScreen` just renders `RestaurantList`.
 But `RestaurantList` will do more.
-It needs to :
+It needs to:

 - Request for the restaurants to be loaded
 - Display the restaurants once they're returned

-Instead of just writing that functionality right away, we want to step down from our E2E test to write a unit test for our component to specify this functionality.
-This unit test will be helpful in a future story as we add more edge cases to this component.
+Instead of adding the behavior directly, let’s **step down from the “outside” level of end-to-end tests to an “inside” component test.** This allows us to more precisely specify the behavior of each piece.
+This unit test will also be helpful in a future story as we add more edge cases to this component.
+End-to-end testing every edge case would be slow, and make it harder to tell what exactly was being tested.

 In `tests/unit`, create a `components` folder, then inside that create a file `RestaurantList.spec.js`.
 Now, we'll write a test for the first bit of functionality we need, to load the restaurants.
 We'll start with the structure of the test suite: